exoplatform/cs/server/jboss/patch-ear/src/main/jboss/EXO-README.txt

 - System Requirements
         Web Browser: IE6, IE7, FF2, FF3 (recommended), Safari.
         JVM: version 1.5.0_09 or higher
-        Application Server : Tomcat
+        Application Server : Tomcat, jboss
         Building Tools: Maven 2.0.6 and up
         openfire server version 3.4.5 for more information visit here : http://wiki.exoplatform.org/xwiki/bin/view/CS/Chat+Configuration

 - Collaboration suite quick start guide
   Collaboration suite have 2 servers need to run at same time to use:
-    +) exo-tomcat: this is main tomcat server include Collaboration web applications and all dependencies.
+    +) exo-jboss: this is main jboss server include Collaboration web applications and all dependencies.
     +) exo-openfire: a Jabber server used for Chat applications

 Need to set the JAVA_HOME variable for run Collaboration suite's servers.